The belly; the part of the body that contains all of the structures between the chest and pelvis.

 Condition in which inflammation irreversibly damages the pancreas; or chronic damage with persistent pain or malabsorption.

 The study of a drug, procedure, or medical device to determine its safety and effectiveness in people; there are many types of clinical trials used to find better ways to prevent, screen for, diagnose, and treat disease, and to improve quality of life.
-(See also Phases.)
+(See also Phases of Clinical Trials.)

 Treatment methods added to conventional or traditional therapy.